SimonCropp/Argon/docs/SerializationGuide.md

         <para>Note that if TypeNameHandling or PreserveReferencesHandling has been enabled for JSON arrays on the serializer,
         then JSON arrays are wrapped in a containing object.
 The object will have the type name/reference properties and a
         $values property, which will have the collection data.
-        <para>When deserializing, if a member is typed as the interface IList&lt;T&gt;, then it will be deserialized as a
+        <para>When deserializing, if a member is typed as the interface IList<T>, then it will be deserialized as a
-        List&lt;T&gt;.
+        List<T>.
         <para>You can read more about serializing collections here: <link xlink:href="SerializingCollections" /></para>
       </content>
     </section>